vyos/vyos-documentation/docs/contributing/build-vyos.rst

    The source code remains public and an ISO can be built using the process outlined in this chapter.

+   Due to changes in software versions, VyOS 1.3 and earlier versions are no longer available below.
+Please refer to the instructions for previous versions if needed.

 .. _build_native:

 Native Build